cycomachead/fa19-moocbase/hw0-README.md

 When you exit Docker, you should find the checked-out files on your machine in the directory `<pathname-to-directory-on-your-machine>` that you used in your `docker run` command.

-## Getting your environment set up
+## Getting Your Environment Set Up

 This is a good time to go through [Setting up your local development environment](README.md#setting-up-your-local-development-environment) and